Prakash-code-sys/Self-ticket-Generate/README.md

 union
 select healthcheck,types,mins,date,
 case
-when prashant = 'A' and shift = 'A' then 'Prashant' End as author from final where prashant = 'A' and shift = 'A'
+when prashant = 'A' and shift = 'A' then 'Prashanth' End as author from final where prashant = 'A' and shift = 'A'